realrolfje/anonimatron/README.md

 This simple configuration file will tell Anonimatron the following things:

-+ How to connect to the mydb database
++ How to connect to the mydb database.
+The user id, the password, and even the URL can be set with the corresponding command line parameters.
 + The values in `username.firstname` should be processed with the `ROMAN_NAME` Anonymizer.
   Anonymizers are little plugins which are able to generate data with certain properties, sometimes based on the original data.
 This particular Anonymizer generates Roman Names